3mdeb/96boards-docs-wiki/Dragonboard-410c-Installation-Guide-for-Linux-and-Android.md

 ## Replacing the Bootloader
 If a boot image has been flashed into the boot partition as described herein, the DB410c will automatically boot when it is powered on.
 If it is required for any reason to reflash another boot image, there are three options:

-1. Follow the instructions to install the boot image in either the Ubuntu or the Android sub-section of the [Install Android or Ubuntu Using Fastboot](#install-android-or-ubuntu-using-fastboot) section of this document.
+1. Follow the instructions to install the boot image in either the Debian or the Android sub-section of the [Install Android or Debian Using Fastboot](#install-android-or-debian-using-fastboot) section of this document.

 2. Using the Vol- button (S4 on the DNB410c) to force the DB410c into fastboot mode
   - Power down the DB410c